andrew/ultimate-awesome/README.md

 - [awesome-feathersjs](https://github.com/feathersjs/awesome-feathersjs) - A list of awesome things related to FeathersJS.
 - [awesome-solana-nfts](https://github.com/ilmoi/awesome-solana-nfts) - A curated list of Solana NFT protocols, repos & community tools.
 - [Awesome-CLIP](https://github.com/yzhuoning/Awesome-CLIP) - Awesome list for research on CLIP (Contrastive Language-Image Pre-Training).
-- [awesome-quill](https://github.com/quilljs/awesome-quill) - A curated list of awesome things related to Quill.
 - [awesome-mobile-ctf](https://github.com/xtiankisutsa/awesome-mobile-ctf) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
 - [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
 - [awesome-instruction-dataset](https://github.com/yaodongC/awesome-instruction-dataset) - A collection of open-source dataset to train instruction-following LLMs (ChatGPT,LLaMA,Alpaca).
 - [awesome-unreal](https://github.com/insthync/awesome-unreal) - A categorized collection of awesome opensource Unreal Engine 4 and 5 repos.
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.
 - [awesome-uni-app](https://github.com/aben1188/awesome-uni-app) - Awesome for uni-app！ 基于Vue.js的跨平台多端应用前端框架uni-app一站式开发资源汇总.
-- [awesome-adonisjs](https://github.com/adonisjs-community/awesome-adonisjs) - A curated list of awesome bookmarks, packages, tutorials, videos and other cool resources from the AdonisJS ecosystem.
 - [awesome-lemmy-instances](https://github.com/maltfield/awesome-lemmy-instances) - Comparison of different Lemmy Instances.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-distributed-systems](https://github.com/zhenlohuang/awesome-distributed-systems) - A curated list of awesome distributed systems books, papers, resources and shiny things.